Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs will square off against Christian Walker and the Arizona Diamondbacks at Wrigley Field in the final of a four-game series, on Sunday at 2:20 PM ET.
+Dansby Swanson and the Chicago Cubs square off against Tommy Pham and the Arizona Diamondbacks on Friday at 9:40 PM ET, in the first of a three-game series at Chase Field.

-The favored Cubs have -145 moneyline odds against the underdog Diamondbacks, who are listed at +120.
+The favored Cubs have -135 moneyline odds to win against the underdog Diamondbacks, who are listed at +110.
+The game's total has been set at 8.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.